 Financial Markets and Today’s Mortgage Rates

-Today’s indicators are all over the place.
-There are some extreme but offsetting position and thigs could go either way.
-There is a slight bias toward lower mortgage rates.
+Today’s indicators mostly point to higher mortgage rates.
 Keep an eye on oil prices and the 10-year Treasury yields if you are contemplating a rate lock.
 Here are the data influencing mortgage rates today:

-The 10-year Treasury note increased by .01% to 1.49%.
-Yields on 10-year Treasuries usually move in the same direction and degree as mortgage rates, so today’s move is slightly bad for mortgage rates.
+The 10-year Treasury note remains unchanged at 1.49%.
+Yields on 10-year Treasuries usually move in the same direction and degree as mortgage rates, so today’s move is neutral for mortgage rates.

-Oil prices fell $.12 to $73.31 per barrel.
-That’s neutral for mortgage rates.
+Oil prices rose $.08 to $73.30 per barrel.
+That’s slightly bad for mortgage rates.
 Because oil is necessary for most economic activity in the US, rising oil prices trigger fears of inflation.
 This often causes interest rates to increase, while falling oil prices generally cause interest rates to drop.

-The price of gold edged $6 lower to $1777 per ounce.
+The price of gold fell $27 to $1754 per ounce.
 Rising gold prices often indicate economic weakening and lower interest rates, but rates often increase as gold prices fall.
-This change is neutral for today’s mortgage rates.
+This change is bad for today’s mortgage rates.

 Fear and Greed